-Week of

-Technologist: Please answer the following questions, in regards to this student's rotation with you in fluoroscopy.

-Circle one: Comments are encouraged if a "no" answer applies.

-- 1. The student initiated room set up prior to exam.
-Yes No - 2.
+Week k of nologist: Please answer the following questions, in regards to this student's rotation with n fluoroscopy.
+Circle e one: Comments are encouraged if a "no" answer applies.
+1. .
+The student initiated room set up prior to exam.
+Yes No 2. .
 The student is/was able to explain exam to patient in a competent manner.
-Yes No - The student was prepared for routine procedures DURING the fluoroscopic procedure and anticipated the duties (i.e. when barium was needed) during the exam(s).
-Yes No - The student demonstrated an understanding of positioning for routine projections; this will vary according to his/her status in the program.
-Yes No - The student demonstrated an understanding of sterile procedure and/or Universal Precautions.
-Yes No - 6.
+Yes No 3. .
+The student was prepared for routine procedures DURING the fluoroscopic procedure and anticipated the duties (i.e. when barium was needed) during the exam(s).
+Yes No 4.
+The student demonstrated an understanding of positioning for routine projections; this will vary according to his/her status in the program.
+Yes No 5.
+The student demonstrated an understanding of sterile procedure and/or Universal Precautions.
+Yes No 6. .
 The student was able to manipulate fluoroscopic equipment in a competent manner.
-Yes No - 7.
-Overall, this student's performance in fluoroscopy was: (circle one)
+Yes No 7. .
+Overall, this student's performance in fluoroscopy was: (circle one) Needs impro evement (1 pt) Fair (2 pts) Average (3 pts) Excellent (5 pts) 17 points to otal possible (2 pts/yes) Any addition al comments: Гесhnologist : Signature: Date: 92